amtoha-prog/alu-shell/basics/README.md

-2-bring me home changes the working directory to the user's home directory 3-listfiles display current directory contents in a long format 4-listmorefiles displays the hidden files
+2-bring me home changes the working directory to the user's home directory 3-listfiles display current directory contents in a long format 4-listmorefiles displays the hidden files 5-listfilesdigitonly diplay the user and group IDS numerically 6-firstdirectory adding a directory script